perrinjerome/mitene_download/README.md

 ## Usage

-To use, invite a family member to the Mitene web version and copy the provided URL (e.g., https://mitene.us/f/abcd123456).
+To use, invite a family member to the Mitene web version & copy the provided URL (e.g., https://mitene.us/f/abcd123456).
-- python mitene_download.py <INSERT_URL>
-- python mitene_download.py <INSERT_URL> --password <INSERT_PASSWORD>
+- python downloader.py

 ## Features